Film and Journalism graduate destinations

 From the moment our students start, they get careers information and advice - from employers, our careers team, and their tutors.
 So by the time they graduate, they will be equipped with the experience, contacts and skills to succeed in their future.

 Many of our Film and Journalism graduates go into jobs related to their degree.
 Thanks to the transferable skills they develop, they also find jobs in marketing, recruitment, events and publishing.

 Careers are varied and stimulating with jobs including:

 - Production Coordinator

 - Video Editor

 Graduates work with leading public and private sector organisations across the country, as well as small to medium sized enterprises.

-We have employer partners who shape our courses; advise students on careers; and provide internships and work experience opportunities.
+We have employer partners who shape our courses, advise students on careers and provide paid internships and work experience opportunities.
 Graduates find jobs with these and leading employers including:

 - Aardman Animations